schananas/reactive-stock-market/README.md

  - **Collect Domain Events (Big Picture)**

 Here we are trying to imagine which events our system is going to use.
-As its a simple stock market, following events are imagined to occur:
+As it's a simple stock market, following events are imagined to occur:

 ![Define domain events](img/eventstorming/define_domain_events_1.jpg)

 System needs to either accept or reject order after validation (minimum amount larger than zero, enough amount on account, trading not paused, etc...)
 So we have two events: Order Accepted and Order Rejected.

 Then we need some events that our matching engine can produce.
-It may match a order immediately or place order in book if order can't be matched immediately.
+It may match an order immediately or place order in book if order can't be matched immediately.
 Two more on the board: Order Placed and Order Matched.

 Next we would like to allow our users to cancel their orders if possible.